erincatto/box2c/docs/dynamics.md

 ```

 ### Sensors
-Sometimes game logic needs to know when two fixtures overlap yet there
+Sometimes game logic needs to know when two shapes overlap yet there
 should be no collision response.
 This is done by using sensors.
 A sensor
-is a fixture that detects collision but does not produce a response.
+is a shape that detects collision but does not produce a response.

-You can flag any fixture as being a sensor.
+You can flag any shape as being a sensor.
 Sensors may be static,
 kinematic, or dynamic.
-Remember that you may have multiple fixtures per
+Remember that you may have multiple shapes per
-body and you can have any mix of sensors and solid fixtures.
+body and you can have any mix of sensors and solid shapes.
 Also,
 sensors only form contacts when at least one body is dynamic, so you
 will not get a contact for kinematic versus kinematic, kinematic versus
 static, or static versus static.